We’re putting on a poetry exhibition in the Amundsen-Scott South Pole Station in Antarctica and we want your work.

 - Alongside the poem, you must submit a photograph of your poem displayed somewhere publicly as well.
 The place you choose should have some significance to you personally/to the poem.
 Include a blurb of 150 words or less explaining the place’s meaning.

-Submissions are due at the end of August.
+Submissions are due on NOVEMBER 2, 2017.
 Selected entries will be displayed around the Amundsen-Scott South Pole Station over the upcoming Antarctic summer.
 Please email email@example.com with your entry.

 Please note that this is a collaboration outside of the traditional Antarctic artist programme framework.